TracecatHQ/tracecat/README.md

 ## Is Tracecat enterprise ready?

+*We are currently in Public Alpha.
+We don't recommend using Tracecat for production until Public Beta out!
+Nevertheless, we are building remarkably fast and expect to get there in the next 3-4 months.*

-Yes and no. There are two "flavors" of Tracecat.
+There are two "flavors" of Tracecat.
 Tracecat Embedded, which runs on a single instance and scales vertically, and Tracecat Distributed, which scales horizontally with self-healing / resillience.
-Tracecat embedded is designed to run automation workflows, store event logs, and run search queries with *extreme* efficiency on a single instance (e.g. EC2, laptop).
+Tracecat Embedded is designed to run automation workflows, store event logs, and run search queries with *extreme* efficiency on a single instance (e.g. EC2, laptop).

 Embedded Tracecat should already scale beyond Tines' free tier (3 workflows, 500 workflow runs daily) given sufficient memory, cpu, and network capacity.
-With Tracecat on [Quickwit](https://github.com/quickwit-oss/quickwit), you can also store event logs on S3 buckets without limit for as long as you need.
+With Tracecat on [Quickwit](https://github.com/quickwit-oss/quickwit), you can also store events logs in S3 at unlimited scale and time length.

-We don't recommend using Tracecat embedded, however, for enterprise use-cases that need 99.99% SLAs.
+For enterprise use-cases that require 99.99% SLAs, however, we recommend waiting for Tracecat Distributed!

 - [x] Embedded architecture
   - [x] Flunk: homegrown workflow engine based on Flink